 - “[They] keep calling, again and again, saying Europol.”

-According to a recent article in The Guardian, the Europol scam has hit thousands of Germans and has defrauded them out of millions of Euros.
+According to an article in The Guardian, the Europol scam has hit thousands of Germans and has defrauded them out of millions of Euros.
 The article notes that Germany’s telecommunications regulator has found that the calls arrive in Germany through networks in other countries and it’s likely they are routed through several different countries to cover the scammers’ tracks.
 Phone numbers are often spoofed so they appear to be coming from in-country.

 How Hiya fights similar attacks

 Nelson notes that Hiya has been very successful in blocking auto warranty scam calls for phone carriers who integrate Hiya Protect into their network.
 A study confirmed that Hiya was able to correctly identify 87% of auto warranty scam calls.
-One advantage is Hiya’s use of Adaptive AI, which uses machine learning to identify the patterns of scam calls.

 Nelson offers this advice to Germans to help them avoid falling for the Europol/Interpol scam: